Caring for Phalaenopsis Orchids

 Take the pot out of the water and leave it where any excess water can easily drain away.
 Don’t let the plant stand in water.
 Rain water is the best for orchids although untreated tap water is fine.
 Water that has been softened is definitely not good for them.
 A small water butt is the ideal solution to collecting rainwater for houseplants.

-The alternative is to water thoroughly from above making sure that none remains in the centre of the plant where it can cause rotting.
+The alternative is to water thoroughly from above making sure that none remains in the centre of the plant or on the leaves where it can cause rotting.

 If you lift a Phalaenopsis Orchid, which is potted in a plastic container, just before it is due to be watered, it will feel very light, it will have exhausted the majority of the water supply in its compost.
 This is as it should be.